crock-24/Family-Size-Contributors/README.md

 - The **postgraduate education level** was associated with **smaller family sizes**
 - However, **postgraduates who were students** were more likely to report larger family sizes — possibly due to reporting family of origin (parents/siblings)

-### Model Interpretation

-- A postgraduate is **0.375× as likely** to report a large family compared to a graduate
-- A postgraduate student is **2.05× as likely** to report a large family compared to a graduate employee

 ### Diagnostics

 - **QQ Plot**: Mostly normal residuals, a few mild outliers